 Talking to some experts can be a helpful way to find out about some opportunities you may not have thought of - though we do recommend you try the steps above before doing so.
-Associate Dean Pat Conrad is happy to meet with you via Zoom and can help to point you in the right direction.
-Don't struggle!
-She can work with you to develop your ideas, find the best potential faculty mentors and make connections.
-Write to her directly at paconrad@ucdavis.edu, or to Carolyn Forlee at cforlee@ucdavis.edu who can arrange the appointment.
+Global Programs Director, Dr. Paulina Crook, and Associate Dean Woutrina Smith are happy to meet with you and can help to point you in the right direction.
+They can work with you to develop your ideas, find the best potential faculty mentors and make connections.
+To schedule an appointment with Dr. Crook, please email her directly at pzcrook@ucdavis.edu.
+To schedule an appointment with Dr. Smith, please email Carolyn Forlee at cforlee@ucdavis.edu who can arrange the appointment.